iamsantto/dev-portfolio/README.md

-# Develop Portfolio
+# Developer Portfolio
-Client app for santhosht.com.
+Client app for iamsantto.com

 This app is built with React and deployed on heroku.